presenta-software/doc-presenta-lib/docs/guide/README.md

 ## Create your first presentation

-In this section you'll learn, step-by-step, the main components to create a presentation with **PresentaLib**.
+In this section you'll learn, step-by-step, the basics to create a presentation with **PRESENTA Lib**.

 ## Include the library